[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

-Margaret’s Hope Darjeeling Black Loose Leaf Tea – 2nd Flush TGFOP is from the Himalayan foothills in India.
-This is a medium sized whole leaves with lots of tips.
+Margaret’s Hope Darjeeling Black Loose Leaf Tea – 2nd Flush TGFOP is from India’s Himalayan foothills.
+This is a medium-sized whole leaf with lots of tips.
 Delicately astringent, bright cup with distinctive muscatel character.
-Hints of currant give an almost wine like taste to this fine tea.
+Hints of currant give an almost wine-like taste to this fine tea.

-Nestled in the hills below the soaring majesty of the Himalayas is the Darjeeling growing area of North east India.
-The name Darjeeling actually means “place of lightning” and describes well the bolts of lightning which accompany great monsoons that wash over the landscape every year.
+Nestled in the hills below the soaring majesty of the Himalayas is the Darjeeling growing area of Northeast India.
+Darjeeling actually means “place of lightning” and describes well the bolts of lightning that accompany great monsoons that wash over the landscape every year.
 With elevations up to 7,000 feet above sea level, the combination of coolness and moisture produce a much lighter cup than neighboring region Assam.

 The tea bushes at Margaret’s Hope are mostly from the Chinese variety of Camellia sinensis and grown at altitudes of 6 – 7,000 ft above sea level.
-Growth is much slower in the cool weather at this altitude producing limited crops.
-This leaf, almost green in appearance with a superb fragrance is a second flush picked during May and June.
-This flush produces an incomparable quality of tea some would describe as nutty, others likening the taste to black currants or a fine Muscat grape.
+Growth is much slower in the cool weather at this altitude, producing limited crops.
+This leaf, almost green in appearance with a superb fragrance, is a second flush picked during May and June.
+This flush produces an incomparable tea quality; some would describe it as nutty, others likening the taste to black currants or a fine Muscat grape.

-However you describe this black tea the proof is in the tasting.
-You will find a bright cup with delicate astringency which is best appreciated ‘straight up’.
-When brewing any Darjeeling we find 3 minutes to be long enough for the first infusion, though you may wish to infuse longer for a more astringent and deeper tasting tea.
+However you describe this black tea, the proof is in the tasting.
+You will find a bright cup with delicate astringency, which is best appreciated ‘straight up.
+When brewing any Darjeeling, we find 3 minutes long enough for the first infusion, though you may wish to infuse longer for a more astringent and deeper tasting tea.
 This tea is the very embodiment of “Life is too short to drink bad black tea.”